x30unlimited/postpromoter/README.md

     "bids_per_round": "Bid is invalid - This author already has the maximum number of allowed bids in this round.", "round_full": "The current bidding round is full.
 Your bid has been submitted into the following round.", "next_round_full": "Cannot deliver min return for this size bid in the current or next round.
-Please try a smaller bid amount.", "forward_payment": "Payment forwarded from @{tag}."
+Please try a smaller bid amount.", "forward_payment": "Payment forwarded from @{tag}.",
-		"bid_confirmation": "Your bid is confirmed.
-You will receive your vote when the bot reaches 100% voting power.
-Thank you!", "delegation": "Thank you for your delegation of {tag} SP!
-You will start to receive payouts after the next withdrawal.", "whitelist_only": "Bid is invalid - Only posts by whitelisted authors are accepted by this bot."
+    "whitelist_only": "Bid is invalid - Only posts by whitelisted authors are accepted by this bot.", "affiliate": "Affiliate payment - {tag}"
   }
 }

 ```

 ### Blacklist